 Many people are familiar with the phenomenon of soldiers coming home from war with post-traumatic stress disorder (PTSD).
 When soldiers are triggered, they may experience flashbacks, memories, or panic attacks; this happens when something reminds them of a traumatic experience they have endured.
-Survivors of sexual violence often experience triggers in the same way.
+Survivors of sexualized violence often experience PTSD symptoms and triggers in the same way, as both war and sexualized violence create similar imprints in the brain.

 A trigger is something that sets off a memory tape or flashback, transporting the person back to the event of the original trauma and causing the individual to experience overwhelming emotions, physical symptoms or thoughts.
 The individual will react to this trigger with an emotional intensity similar to the time of the trauma.

-Triggers cause victims of sexual violence (or any kind of trauma) to feel or behave in the same way they did during or immediately after the traumatic event because the brain does not differentiate what happened then from what is going on around them now.
-When victims of a trauma experience the symptoms of a trigger, they may or may not relive an event; most triggers cause much less dramatic reactions.
+Triggers cause survivors of sexualized violence (or any kind of trauma) to feel or behave in the same way they did during or immediately after the traumatic event because the brain does not differentiate what happened then from what is going on around them now.

 To complicate matters, survivors may or may not realize that they have experienced a trigger and be confused about their feelings or behavior.
 Some symptoms of trauma triggers include: